NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 DW_WORKFLOW_TOKEN="$TOKEN"
 ```

-> [!NOTE]
+!!! note

-> Per-Workflow tokens are not limited to the copy-offload API.
+    Per-Workflow tokens are not limited to the copy-offload API.
 Any user container may request to be configured with the job's per-Workflow token and the TLS certificate.
 See `requires=user-container-auth` in [User Containers](../user-containers/readme.md).
 The WLM must always check for the existence of a token secret in the Workflow.

 ## User Enablement of Copy Offload